 Enough energy is converted through regenerative braking that, for some cars, the car can be stopped solely with regen, and not require the mechanical brakes.
-In the right conditions, one can start at the top of a mountain, drive 20 miles downhill and gain 4 miles of range.
+In other conditions, one can start at the top of a mountain, drive 20 miles downhill and gain 4 miles of range thanks to regenerative braking.

 What about solar panels?
 The problem is getting enough surface area on a car to give a significant amount of power, much less to drive it at highway speed.
 It's difficult or nigh-on-impossible to ensure the panels are optimally oriented to the sun while parking, much less driving, to capture energy.
 Even if there were enough surface area, solar panels interferes with the aerodynamics causing the vehicle to require more power to do the same thing.
 In other words, solar panels are highly unlikely to give benefit unless you purpose-design the vehicle for the solar panels.